 - 24-hour remote hands are available to resolve issues and handle emergencies

 - Expandability is generally not an issue in a colocation facility

 Cons of Data Center Colocation

-- Immediate accessibility of IT equipment can be a challenge affecting trouble-shooting and maintenance
+- The immediate accessibility of IT equipment can be a challenge affecting troubleshooting and maintenance

 - Initial moving costs are quite high and pose a problem throughout the transition stage

 - Maintenance downtimes may not be scheduled to suit individual needs